mahananaka/proj2-flask/README.md

 # proj2-flask
-A starter project for using the Flask framework, I work on this for a class I am taking.
+A starter project for using the Flask framework, I worked on this for a class.

 ## Author: Jared Paeschke, paeschke@cs.uoregon.edu